Álex Pachón

-Alejandro "Álex" Pachón Parraga (born 17 July 2000) is a Spanish professional footballer who plays for Primera Federación club Unionistas as a forward.
+Alejandro "Álex" Pachón Parraga (born 17 July 2000) is a Spanish professional footballer who plays for Segunda Federación club Atlético Baleares as a forward.

 Club career

 Born in Vilafranca del Penedès, Barcelona, Catalonia, Pachón joined Girona FC's youth setup in 2017, from Club Gimnàstic de Manresa.
 He made his senior debut with farm team CF Peralada-Girona B on 26 August 2017, coming on as a second-half substitute for Maximiliano Villa in a 1–4 Segunda División B loss against Valencia CF Mestalla.

 Pachón scored his first senior goal on 23 September 2018, netting the equalizer in a 2–2 home draw against CD Atlético Baleares.
 He made his professional debut the following 31 January, replacing fellow youth graduate Paik Seung-ho in a 1–3 home defeat to Real Madrid, for the season's Copa del Rey; he also assisted Pedro Porro's goal.

 On 14 August 2019, Pachón was loaned to third division newcomers FC Andorra for one year.
 The following 17 January, he moved to fellow league team AE Prat, also in a temporary deal.